 Rhode Island College is now using EMS (Event Management System) for space, catering, audio-visual, and event equipment reservations.
 Student organizations will need to use their assigned group email account to log into EMS at http://www.ric.edu/ems/.
 If you do not know your organization's email address or password, contact the Student Union at 456-8034, Student Union 408.
 Access the tutorials on EMS for detailed instructions on the system's features.

-The below forms, which are also included in the Event Planning Guide, are intended for use by recognized student organizations to access resources and follow College procedures.
+The below forms are intended for use by recognized student organizations to access resources and follow College procedures.

 VIP Guest Policy: Student organizations, as well as College departments, are required to notify the College administration of visits to the College of VIP guests including government officials, presidents, chief executive officers (CEOs) of institutions and private sector organizations, and other prominent members of the community.
 The complete policy on VIP guests can be found at

 http://www.ric.edu/administration/pdf/CommunicationVIPGuestVisits.pdf.
 To notify the administration of a VIP guest, submit the VIP Visitors Notification Form to Patti Nolin, Special Assistant to the President, firstname.lastname@example.org, (401) 456-9854, Roberts 114.

 - Travel Registration Form: This form must be submitted to Student Activities in Student Union 408, along with the yellow copies of signed waivers for each participant, at least 3 working days before the trip.